 Federal Loan Eligibility

 General information about student and parent loans follow.
-Contact the Financial Aid Office to speak with an advisor about borrowing, alternatives to borrowing and managing your loan obligations.
-Learn more about basic eligibility criteria for financial aid.
+Contact Student Financial Services to speak with an advisor about borrowing, alternatives to borrowing, managing your loan obligations, and to learn more about basic eligibility criteria for financial aid.

 You will start to repay most student and parent loans no sooner than six months after you graduate or fall below half-time status (interest may accrue during the in-school period).

 The size of your future monthly payment will depend upon the total amount borrowed, interest rate, fees, and repayment plan you chose.